 Adding 1 or at most, 2 keywords that describe the style of your design can help customers look for content if they have a style in mind.
 For example, they might be looking for something a little minimalist, and you could help out with your tagged minimalist template.

 Thinking about tags on the fly often doesn’t do your templates justice.
 That’s because not everyone will use the same phrases to search for the same content as you would.
 This comes down to how words are used to describe something.
 For example, the piece of paper you show prospective employers may be called a CV or a resume.
 Both are correct.
-Keyword research helps you find tags that are being used by your customers in their searches, and a good keyword research tool will provide recommendations based on the keywords you’re entering.
+Keyword research helps you find tags that are being used by your customers in their searches, and a good keyword research tool will provide plenty of recommendations based on the keywords you’re entering.

 Create templates that are useful to your audience